Ex-Nassau Exec. Ed Mangano gets 12 years in prison for bribery scheme - NewsBreak

 CENTRAL ISLIP, N.Y.
 (WCBS 880) — Former Nassau County Executive Ed Mangano was sentenced to 12 years in prison on federal bribery charges.

-The Republican was convicted in 2019 of accepting bribes in exchange for helping a longtime friend and businessman get back 20 million dollars in indirect loan guarantees from the town of Oyster Bay.
+The Republican was convicted in 2019 of accepting bribes in exchange for helping a longtime friend and businessman get back $20 million in indirect loan guarantees from the Town of Oyster Bay.

 Prosecutors said the bribes included a $100,000-a-year job for his wife, a $7,500 watch, and a $3,500 massage chair.

-Before his sentence was announced, the judge had very harsh words for the 61-year-old.
+Before his sentence was announced, U.S. District Judge Joan Azrack had very harsh words for the 61-year-old.

 "Rot ran deep within you.
-You led by corruption and your crimes and betrayal have done harm to the people of Nassau County," the judge said.
+You led by corruption and your crimes and betrayal have done harm to the people of Nassau County," she said.

 Mangano told reporters on Thursday as he left the courthouse that it was a "very sad, painful day."